 - attempt to prevent export from hanging when database is offline

-- added option to export log file from command line
+- added option to the export logfile from the command line

 - if the program we run from the service issues a traceback, use only the last line of the traceback in the job error column in the user interface

 - changed support operating system from Server 2003 to Server 2008

 - updated support for canceling jobs that are “too small”, a configurable option

 - improvements to FTP Server setup; add rotating logs for FTP processing